Extensive Guide to Bluetooth Low Energy (BLE) Beacons

 - proximity marketing

-What are Bluetooth Low Energy (BLE) Beacons and How are They Different?
+What are Bluetooth Low Energy (BLE) Beacons and why are they special?

 BLE beacons are, as the name suggests, beacons that use Bluetooth Low Energy technology.
 Just how much of an impact does this have?

-- Cost: This technology enables 60-80% cheaper cost of operation.
+Cost: the technology enables 60-80% cheaper cost of operation than competing standards

-- Power Consumption: 50-99% less power used means the average beacon can last up to 2 years, or even 5 years with our Beacon.
+Power Consumption: 50-99% less power used means the average beacon can last up to 2 years (or even 5 years with our beacons)

-- Application: BLE technology is perfect for beacons since applications only require minimal periodic transfers of data.
+Application: BLE technology is perfect for beacons since applications only require minimal periodic transfers of data.
+As BLE can be found almost everywhere, beacons, too, can function…well, almost everywhere!

 Eddystone and iBeacon, Which One is Better Suited for Me?